suraj021/MatTube/README.md

 # MatTube
-MatTube is a material design version of YouTube.
+MatTube is a <b>material design</b> version of YouTube.
 It provides many of the YouTube's functionality except for those which require user authentication.

 # Functionality added: